Noura93a/ai-datacenter-bootcamp-labs/hadeel/README.md

 - [x] Day 1 - First Cluster
 - [x] Day 2 - Make It Self-Healing
 - [x] Day 3 - GPUs in the scheduler's ledger
+- [x] Day 4 - package it, then let it breathe

 ## 📝 Notes